Are you hunting the internet looking for all the information and College Prep Science reviews?

 This is a sponsored post.
-College Prep Science gave me free access to the curriculum in exchange for a review.
-As always, it is still my very honest opinion.
-And you should know that I was the one that offered a review in exchange for the curriculum – because I really wanted to try it!
+As always, it is still my very honest opinion as you will see towards the bottom of the post.
 See my full disclosure policy for more information.

 It is a self-paced (recorded) science class for 4th grade – 7th grade that is taught from a Biblical Worldview.

 Professor Landry is the creator and instructor.
 He is a former college professor with 20+ years of experience teaching science and a homeschool dad himself.

 He has been teaching College Prep Science classes for years, but “Young Scientist” is the first time the curriculum has offered classes for elementary-aged kids.

 There are an impressive number of courses you can choose from:

 Covers scientific method, overview of human anatomy and physiology and these systems: skeletal, muscular, circulatory – heart, blood, veins, arteries, digestive, and respiratory.
 Reproductive system is not covered.

 Covers the scientific method, measurement, the cell, mitosis, organelles, membranes, photosynthesis, cellular respiration, DNA, genetics, plants, animals, taxonomy, God’s creation.

 Covers the scientific method, measurement, the periodic table, solutions, mixtures. density, atoms, moles, acids and bases, chemical reactions.